dstackai/dstack/docs/docs/reference/dstack.yml.md

 # .dstack.yml

 Configurations are YAML files that describe what you want to run with `dstack`.
-Configurations can be of two
+Configurations can be of three
-types: `dev-environment` and `task`.
+types: `dev-environment`, `task`, and `service`.

 !!! info "Filename"
     The configuration file must be named with the suffix `.dstack.yml`.
 For example,